 Some things just don’t get better on their own – in fact, they get a whole lot worse.
 An abscessed tooth is one of these.
 The infection can spread to other areas of your body doing untold damage and making you very ill indeed.
+To understand this, let’s look at abscessed tooth symptoms and treatment.
+An abscess is a pocket filled with pus, appearing beneath or beside a tooth.
+It’s caused by untreated tooth decay, gum disease, or a hidden cracked tooth.
+The tough enamel protects the pulp, but when this gets infected, you get an abscess, and it spreads.

 Symptoms of an Abscess